exasol/test-db-builder-java/doc/user_guide/user_guide.md

 ### Creating Virtual Schemas

-Virtual Schemas have lots of parameter when you create them.
+Virtual Schemas have lots of parameters when you create them.
 That's why you need a builder in order to make one via the TDDB.

 ```sql
 final VirtualSchema virtualSchema = factory.createVirtualSchemaBuilder("THE_VIRTUAL_SCHEMA")